ALERT ATTENTION ⚠️

-Upcoming Holiday Closure: In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Monday, January 19th, 2026.
-During this time, support in the U.S. and Canada will be unavailable.
-APAC and EU Support will remain open as normal.
-For urgent matters, please add "Urgent" to your ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.
+In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Friday, June 19th, 2026.
+We will resume regular U.S. support hours on Monday, June 22nd, 2026.
+EU and APAC Support will remain open during this time.
+For urgent matters, please add "Urgent" to the ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.

 In vivo small animal imaging is increasingly used as an important facet of biomedical research.
 In translational research programs, imaging can be used as a high throughput, relatively inexpensive method for assessing normal tissue/organ function, disease pathophysiology, and new therapies.
 Since imaging can be performed in anesthetized subjects, it provides unique pre-clinical information that is relevant to humans and is extremely useful for temporal evaluation of tissue phenotype.